Kitware/vtk-book/VTKBook/08Chapter8.md

 The inverse of the Jacobian always exists as long as there is a one-to-one correspondence between the parametric and global coordinate systems.
 This means that for any $(r, s, t)$ coordinate, there corresponds only one $(x, y, z)$ coordinate.
 This holds true for any of the parametric coordinate systems presented here, as long as pathological conditions such as cell self-intersection or a cell folding in on itself are avoided.
 (An example of cell folding is when a quadrilateral becomes non-convex.)

 In our one-dimensional example, the derivatives along the line were constant.
-However, other interpolation functions (e.g., **Figure 8-5**) may yield non-constant derivatives.
+However, other interpolation functions (e.g., {ref}`Figure 8-5 <Figure-8-5>`) may yield non-constant derivatives.
 Here, the Jacobian is a function of position in the cell and must be evaluated at a particular $(r, s, t)$ coordinate value.

 ## 8.6 Topological Operations

 Many visualization algorithms require information about the topology of a cell or dataset.
 Operations that provide such information are called topological operations.
 Examples of these operations include obtaining the topological dimension of a cell, or accessing neighboring cells that share common edges or faces.
 We might use these operations to decide whether to render a cell (e.g., render only one-dimensional lines) or to propagate particles through a flow field (e.g., traversing cells across common boundaries).

 Before proceeding we need to define some terms from topology.
 Manifold topology describes a region surrounding a point that is topologically connected.
 That is, a region around the point is topologically equivalent to a small "disk" (in two-dimensions) or "ball" (in three-dimensions).
 Topology that is not manifold is termed non-manifold.
-Examples of manifold and non-manifold geometry are shown in **Figure 8-27**.
+Examples of manifold and non-manifold geometry are shown in {ref}`Figure 8-27 <Figure-8-27>`.

 There are some simple rules we can use to decide whether a surface or region approximated with cells is manifold or non-manifold.
 In two dimensions, if every edge of a two-dimensional cell is used by exactly one other cell, than the surface is locally manifold.
 In three dimensions, if every face of a three-dimensional cell is used by exactly one other cell, than the region is locally manifold.

 We also will use the term simplex on some occasions.
 A simplex of dimension n is the convex region defined by a set of n+1 independent points.
-A vertex, line, triangle, and tetrahedron are simplices of dimension 0, 1, 2, and 3, respectively as shown in **Figure 8-28**.
+A vertex, line, triangle, and tetrahedron are simplices of dimension 0, 1, 2, and 3, respectively as shown in {ref}`Figure 8-28 <Figure-8-28>`.

 $$
 \begin{equation*}